Economic activities involved in EMU

 A single currency supports the single market

-As well as bringing the benefits of economic stability, EMU and the single currency also support a more effective single market which benefits people and enterprises.
+As well as bringing the benefits of economic stability, the EMU and the single currency also support a more effective single market which benefits people and enterprises.
 If national economic policies discourage the free movement of goods, services, capital and labour, then these benefits, including jobs and growth, would be reduced.
 Therefore, economic policy-making in EU countries should act to support the single market.

 A single banking system is the mirror image of a single currency.
 Since bank deposits make up the vast majority of money, a currency can only be truly single if confidence in the safety of bank deposits is the same whichever country a bank operates in.
 This requires single bank supervision, single bank resolution and single deposit insurance.